afedukov/whisp/README.md

 - `faster-whisper` - Optimized Whisper implementation (4-8x faster)
 - `ctranslate2` - Inference engine for transformer models
 - `rich` - Beautiful terminal formatting
+- `huggingface-hub` - Model downloading with resumable transfers
 - Other required dependencies

 > ⚠️ **Note:** The first run will take some time as the Whisper model (~3GB for large) will be downloaded.
 The model is cached locally for future use.
+Downloads can be interrupted and resumed.

 ## 💻 Usage